SADOD's May Psychoeducational Virtual Workshop. How to become an advocate.

 6:30 PM18:30

+We often speak about the sadness and pain of grief and less often about the dual emotions that sometimes come up.
+We may feel joy and sorrow, relief and guilt, alone and connected, sometimes all at once and other times in different situations.
+For many, we have typically thought about emotions as “either you feel one way or you feel another way.”
+Yet, grief forces us to confront many emotions, some which may appear to be conflicting.
+In this workshop we will discuss the dualities of grief and how we can make space for all our emotions without feeling guilt or shame over them.
 This workshop will take place virtually on Zoom.
-Learn more and register at bit.ly/mindfulness-grief-workshop.
+Learn more and register at bit.ly/grief-dualities.
 Please note this workshop has a $10 fee for individuals outside of Massachusetts.
 Massachusetts residents may attend this workshop for free due to funding from MA-BSAS by using promo code MASS at the time of registration.
 If cost is an issue, please contact Laura@sadod.org

 View Event →